ConorBevan/Queen-Club/README.md

   - A fully responsive navigation bar that includes links to the Home page, History Page, Gallery and Contact page and is identical in each of the pages to allow for easy navigation.
   - The landing page also includes a hero-image.
-  - This page introduces the user to Queen Club.

 ![Landing Page](docs/Screenshot1.png)

 - __Welcome section__

-  - This section welcomes the user to the site
+  - This section introduces the user to what Queen Club is about.
-  - Theres also a quote section below the welcomes section which changes each month using a famous quote from the band
+  - Theres also a quote section below the site introduction which changes each month using famous quotes from the band members.

 ![Welcome Section](docs/Screenshot6.png)

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Queen.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to follow alomg on all socila platform and stay up to date with the latest news abouyt Queen.
+  - The footer is valuable to the user as it encourages them to follow along on all social media platforms and stay up to date with the latest news about Queen.

 ![Footer](docs/Screenshot2.png)

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
+  - The gallery will provide the user with images from Queens career.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - This section is valuable to the user as it gives a visual image of the band.

 ![Gallery](docs/Screenshot3.png)

 - __Contact Form__

-  - This page will allow the user to submit their perosnal information such as an email to allow Queen Club to keep in conatact about any first hand photos of queen, along with a section to write your fan stories
+  - This page will allow the user to submit their perosnal information such as an email to allow Queen Club to get in conatact about any personal photos fans m ight have of Queen, along with a stories text area for fans to write about encouters or experiences they had with the band for when the story section is implemented in then future.

 ![Contact Form](docs/Screenshot4.png)

 - __Embedded Videos__

   - This feature allows users to watch some of the most famous performces by Queen.
-  - This feature improves user retention on the site.
+  - This feature improves user experience.

 ![Videos](docs/Screenshot5.png)

 - __History Page__

-  - This feature is the heart of the site as it gives a full rundown of the bands career from the beginning to present day events.
+  - This feature is the heart of the site as it gives a full breakdown of the bands career from the beginning to present day.

 ![History Page](docs/Screenshot7.png)

 ### Features Left to Implement

-- Fan stories under the gallery  will be a slide feature where ypu can move right or left to personal storiers eent in by the fans through the conatc page section.
+- Fan stories under the gallery will be a section implemented in the future.

 ## Testing

 I feel that the site has hit the goals required by all parties.
 The site responds nicely to all different screen sizes, the images look clean and sharp on all device sizes.
-It allows the user to navigate around easily.
+Easy navigation.
 All links work on the site also.

-I have encountered several issues during testing.
+I encountered one issue worth of notice.

-I was having issues with my initial hamburger navigation menu for smaller devices, it was was overflowing onto my mian site because i had it off to the right at -200px at a medis query max-width of 850px.
-So when I would use a smaller screen to test it was overflowing so i chnaged this to -100%a and this fixed the issue on all screen sizes, no more overflowing onto my main page content.
+I was having issues with my initial hamburger navigation menu for smaller devices, it was was overflowing onto my mian site because I had it off to the right at -200px at a media query max-width of 850px.
+So when I would test it out on smaller screen devices it overflowing so I changed this to -100% after a few attempts of fiddling round with the css code and this fixed the issue on all screen sizes, no more overflowing on any of my pages on the site.

-When trying to send my conatact page to thnak you page it was not working, so
+Another issue I came across was I had a form action embeded within another form action which wouldn't allow my thank you page to work after submitting a contact form.
+But this issue was rectified after some research on how to fix this issue.

 ### Validator Testing